swcarpentry/good-enough-practices-in-scientific-computing/index.md

 ## Manuscripts

-Many of the the same tools and workflows we describe for research will be equally beneficial for manuscript preparation: making the writing version controlled, collaborative, and reproducible.
+A common, but unfortunate, practice is that the lead author at different points in the writing process sends around versions to coauthors for collecting feedback, and receiving multiple documents back with comments.
+This leads to a lot of files to keep track of and much manual labor to merge all the comments into the updated 'master' document.
+Instead, we recommend mirroring the practices we describe for research as they are equally beneficial for the process of manuscript preparation: making the writing version controlled, collaborative, and reproducible.
 It is important, however, to have all authors agree on a particular collaborative writing workflow in advance of starting the actual writing of the manuscript.
 Once you agree, as lead author, don't hesitate to lay out some ground rules that you expect the others to adhere to - even if they are many years your senior.

 ### Goals

-A common, but unfortunate, practice is that the lead author at different points in the writing process sends around versions to coauthors for collecting feedback, and receiving multiple documents back with comments.
-This leads to a lot of files to keep track of and much manual labor to merge all the comments into the updated 'master' document.
-This section describes alternatives to this workflow that will satisfy the following goals:
+This section describes workflows for manuscript preparation that aim to satisfy the following goals:

-1. Make text accessible to yourself and others now and in the future by using a single entry point for the master document that is accessible to all coauthors at all times.
+1. Make text accessible to yourself and others now and in the future by using a single point of access for the master document that is accessible to all coauthors at all times.
 2. Reduce chances of work being lost or people overwriting each other's work.
 3. Make it easy to track and combine contributions from multiple collaborators.
-4. Avoid duplication and manual entry of information, particularly in constructing bibliographies, tables of contents, and lists.
+4. Avoid duplication and manual entry of information, particularly in constructing bibliographies, tables of contents, and lists of figures and tables.
 5. Make it easy to regenerate the final shared form (e.g., the PDF), and to tell if the PDF in hand is up to date.
-6. Make it easy to share the final version with collaborators and submit it to journals.
+6. Make it easy to share the final version with collaborators and to submit it to a journal.

 ### Rules